pact-foundation/pact-go/README.md

 * Git clone https://github.com/pact-foundation/pact-go.git
 * Run `make dev` to build the package and setup the Ruby 'binaries' locally

+### Vendoring

+We use [Govend](https://github.com/govend/govend) to vendor packages.
+Please ensure any new packages are added to `vendor.yml` prior to patching.

 ## Roadmap

 The [roadmap](docs.pact.io/roadmap/) for Pact and Pact Go is outlined on our main website.